 Completing a proposal

-- Click the Complete button when you've finished creating your proposal.
+- Click the Next or Action button when you've finished creating your proposal.
 This button will only be active if you've selected a client and filled in all required fields (marked in red).

-- After clicking Complete, the Set Proposal Due Date popover prompt will appear, with a pre-selected date 14 days in the future (including public holidays).
+- After clicking Next or Action, the Set Proposal Due Date popover prompt will appear, with a pre-selected date 14 days in the future (including public holidays).
 Amend if necessary and click Save.
 The proposal will now appear in the Proposals Open section of your portal dashboard.

 - To send as an email:

-- The 'BCC FYI' box will file your proposal to FYI when selected (if your firm has an automated FYI integration enabled)
+- The 'BCC FYI' recipient will file your proposal to FYI when selected (if your firm has an automated FYI integration enabled)

-- The 'Send to multiple recipients' box allows you to send the proposal to more than one person
+- The Recipients list allows you to send the proposal to more than one person

-- Enter all additional email addresses in the text field, separated by a comma
+- Enter all additional email addresses in the dropdown field, separated by a comma

 - Each recipient will receive their own link to individually accept their copy of the proposal online

-- Click the Send email button when you are ready
+- Click the Send button when you are ready

 - To download as a PDF, click the Download to PDF button.